hashicorp/terraform-provider-aws/website/docs/r/appconfig_environment.html.markdown

 ## Import

-AppConfig Environments can be imported by using the environment ID and application ID separated by a colon (`:`), e.g.,
+AppConfig Environments can be imported by using the environment ID and application ID separated by a comma (`,`), e.g.,

 ```
-$ terraform import aws_appconfig_environment.example 71abcde:11xxxxx
+$ terraform import aws_appconfig_environment.example 71abcde,11xxxxx
 ```